 Registering with the police costs £34.
 You can pay at the police station.

-If you need to register, you should go to the nearest police station within seven days of your arrival in the UK or within seven days of getting your biometric residence permit (BRP).
+If you need to register, go to the nearest police station within seven days of your arrival in the UK or within seven days of getting your biometric residence permit (BRP).
 Bring the following documents:

 - Two recent passport-size colour photographs